Rust-for-Linux/rust-for-linux.com/src/Branches.md

 Note that this branch may be updated/rebased frequently and it might be gone in the future.

+## Topic branches

+These branches are focused on a particular topic and are meant to enable collaboration on code that is targeted for upstreaming but has not reached mainline yet.

+Changes to these branches land via GitHub PRs.
+Nevertheless, contributions should still follow the usual Linux kernel development process — see [Contributing](Contributing.md) for details.

+If you are interested in maintaining a new topic branch, then please [contact us](Contact.md).
+Thank you!

 ## Past branches

 These branches are unmaintained, archived, deprecated, frozen or do not exist anymore in the repository.